impredicative/irc-rss-feed-bot/README.md

 From the directory containing `docker-compose.yml`, run `docker-compose up -d irc-rss-feed-bot`.

+### Maintenance

 If `config.yaml` is updated, the container must be restarted to use the updated file.

+Any external changes to the database should be made only when the bot is stopped.